innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

  }
 }
 ```
 Most interesting part here is `withCredentials` arument.
 Note the name `pip-conf-secret-file`.
-It refers to a credentials configured
+It refers to a credentials configured in Jenkins.

-in Jenkins.
-To configure this go to `Jenkins/Credentials` menu and further choose `System` sub-menu.
+To configure this I go to `Jenkins/Credentials` menu and further choose `System` sub-menu.
 Then `Add credentials`.
 Choose credential type to be `Secret File`, enter `pip-conf-secret-file` as credentials id, and upload my `pip.conf`.

 ### Provision Packages